 Gibsonville is a somewhat small town located in the state of North Carolina.
 With a population of 6,773 people and two constituent neighborhoods, Gibsonville is the 121st largest community in North Carolina.

 Unlike some towns, Gibsonville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gibsonville are a mix of both white- and blue-collar jobs.
 Overall, Gibsonville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gibsonville who work in office and administrative support (12.28%), sales jobs (11.75%), and management occupations (11.20%).
+There are especially a lot of people living in Gibsonville who work in office and administrative support (13.19%), healthcare (11.83%), and sales jobs (10.42%).

 Also of interest is that Gibsonville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Gibsonville citizens is substantially higher than the typical US community, as 31.43% of adults in Gibsonville have at least a bachelor's degree.
+The percentage of people in Gibsonville who are college-educated is somewhat higher than the average US community of 21.84%: 27.23% of adults in Gibsonville have at least a bachelor's degree.

 The most common language spoken in Gibsonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.